augustine-aj/Entri-Elevate-Python-Projects/README.md

 The dataset is stored in a CSV file (myexcel - myexcel.csv.csv) and contains the following columns:

-Team: The team to which the employee belongs.
+Team - The team to which the employee belongs.

-Position: The position of the employee.
+Position - The position of the employee.

-Age: The age of the employee.
+Age - The age of the employee.

-Salary: The salary of the employee.
+Salary - The salary of the employee.

 Preprocessing Steps: